AppImageCommunity/awesome-appimage/README.md

 - [homebrew-appimage](https://github.com/athrunsun/homebrew-appimage) - Linuxbrew AppImage Formulae.
 - [AIPM](https://github.com/michaeldelago/aipm) - A Package Manager for AppImages.
 - [Zap](https://github.com/srevinsaju/zap) - AppImage package manager.
 Downloads the AppImage if it does not exist.
 If it already exists, updates it with AppImageUpdate.
 Integrates AppImage into the system.

+### Linux distributions

+Although the AppImage format was carefully designed not to need any special support from Linux distributions, there are some that offer varying degrees of AppImage friendlyness out of the box.

+- [Deepin](https://www.deepin.org/en/) - When you double-click an AppImage or any other executable file that lacks execute permissions, a user-friendly dialog explains the situation and asks for your permission to set the execute permission and execute the executable.
+- [Nitrux](https://nxos.org/) - Promotes the use of AppImage as the main format for getting applications, has a built in app center featuring AppImages.

 ## AppImage developer tools